 Captain, USN (Ret.)

 Associate Professor, Maritime Staff Operations, U.S. Naval War College

 Professor Griffin joined the Naval War College’s Joint Military Operations faculty in July 2005 after graduating from the College of Naval Warfare.
-A native of Hoosick Falls, New York, he graduated from the State University of New York at Potsdam with a Bachelor of Arts in Political Science, and was commissioned through Aviation Officer Candidate School in 1985.
+He graduated from the State University of New York at Potsdam with a Bachelor of Arts in Political Science, and was commissioned through Aviation Officer Candidate School in 1985.
 Captain Griffin held the Military Chair of Intelligence from 2007 through 2009 and became a plank owner of the Navy’s Assist and Assess Team.
 In this capacity, he participated in Maritime Operations Center Preliminary Accreditation events across the numbered fleets from 2006 through 2009.
 Professor Griffin joined the MSOC faculty in July 2009.